ashnernovilla/Automated-Contention-Form/README.md

 # Automated-Contention-Form
 The Automated Contention Form PoC for BSE at BPI AIA is a streamlined solution designed to test the feasibility of automating contention form management.
-T
+This Proof of Concept uses MS SQL as the database management backbone, ensuring reliable data storage and efficient querying.
+A Python-based interface, built with Streamlit, allows users to easily input, view, and update forms in real-time.

+By combining MS SQL’s robust database capabilities with Streamlit’s intuitive, web-accessible interface, the PoC enables users to test end-to-end functionality, including data entry and retrieval, with minimal manual handling.
+This streamlined process aims to reduce form processing time and enhance overall accuracy, providing a scalable foundation for future implementation across the organization.